by Janis / 0 comments - Orginally published:15th October 2019

 The ancient Euphrasian Basilica in Poreč on the shores of the Adriatic sea in Croatia was inscribed on to the UNESCO World Heritage Site in 1997.

-Last and by no means least is the historic city of Split, and it’s unbelievable Diocletian Palace.
-There is history around every little turn in Split, it’s one of those places that you just don’t mind getting lost in its lanes.
+Next, we have, and a tour of Croatia would be incomplete without it, the historic city of Split and its unbelievable Diocletian Palace.
+There is history around every little turn in Split, it's one of those places that you just don't mind getting lost in its lanes.

 The sun bursting over the dome of the 4th century Roman Cathedral of Saint Domnius in Split.